'They said they'll shoot': Nigerian schoolgirls recount kidnap ordeal | Education

 'They said they'll shoot': Nigerian schoolgirls recount kidnap ordeal

-Gunmen have freed all 279 girls kidnapped from a boarding school in northwest Nigeria, officials said on Tuesday, as victims described how their abductors had beaten and threatened to shoot them.
+Gunmen have freed all 279 girls kidnapped from a boarding school in northwest Nigeria, officials said on Tuesday, as victims told how their abductors had beaten and threatened to shoot them.

 "Most of us got injured on our feet and we could not continue trekking, so they said they will shoot anybody who did not continue to walk," she told Reuters.
 Boarding schools in northern Nigeria have become targets for mass kidnappings for ransom by armed criminal gangs, a trend started by the jihadist group Boko Haram and continued by its offshoot, Islamic State West Africa Province.